igrishaev/virtuoso/README.md

 all 100 files get downloaded in parallel, and the final time is 12 seconds.
 It took as longs as to download a single file -- but we got 100 files.

-A quick example of breaking `ulimit` constrain.
-100 (files) is less than 1024 (default ulimit) so we're not breaking it.
+A quick example of breaking `ulimit` constraint.
+100 (files) is less than 1024 (default ulimit) so we're fine.
 Now imagine we'd like to download 2000 files using virtual thread.
 This is what will happen:

 ~~~clojure
 (time